endless-sky/rfcs/rfcs/0004-categorized-attributes.md

 A generator SHALL use a data node to represent a _category_ and _effect_ or _effect_ + _category_ combination.
 A generator SHOULD NOT include attributes with their default value.

 A generator SHOULD use a deterministic output ordering for attributes, and MAY order them alphabetically.
+It SHALL provide the most concise output possible.

 A generator MAY NOT support _old-form_ _categorized attributes_.